Mandy-cyber/Childrens-Home-Matchmaking/README.md

 This project was developed for the Katy Youth Hacks Hackathon 2022.
 As a Jamaican team that was challenged to tackle a social inequality issue, we had a number of options to choose from and we chose one that we genuinely believed could be used to address social inequity beyond just being created for a hackathon, we hope that our future actions will speak louder than our ~~words~~  project.
 Our team demonstrates all around badness

 ## Features, Skills and Techniques
+###Design
+- The logo was created using Canva which is an online design software
+- The Webite's desing was done using Cascading Style Sheets.
+The colour scheme was specifically chosen to be cool, friendly and welcoming to encourage donors to make contributions to the houses.
+The sun represents a rise in the change we hope to bring.

+###Python
+-

 ## Contributors: